-Two very different visual workflow builders.
-Understand their AI capabilities, ease of use, pricing, and integrations to pick the right one in 2026.
+Relay.app and Make take very different approaches to workflow automation.
+Compare their AI capabilities, ease of use, pricing, and integrations to find the right fit in 2026.

-If you're trying to decide between Relay.app and Make, you're comparing two very different philosophies of workflow automation.
+If you're trying to decide between Relay.app and Make, you're looking at two very different philosophies of workflow automation.

-Make is a visual-first, canvas-based platform built for power users.
-It connects to over 3,000 apps, supports advanced logic like branching, filtering, iteration, and error handling, and gives you granular control over every step.
-It's recently gone all-in on AI with next-gen Make AI Agents integrated directly into the Scenario Builder, complete with a reasoning panel, multimodal inputs, and dynamic routing.
+Make is a visual, canvas-based platform built for power users.
+It connects to over 3,000 apps and supports advanced logic like branching, filtering, iteration, and error handling.
+Make has gone all-in on AI with next-gen Make AI Agents integrated directly into the Scenario Builder, complete with a reasoning panel, multimodal inputs, and dynamic routing.
 If you think in flowcharts and want maximum control, Make is impressive.

 Relay.app takes the opposite approach.
 Relay.app is designed so that anyone, technical or not, can build AI-powered workflows in minutes.
 You describe what you want in plain language, and the Relay.app Agent builds, edits, and improves your workflows for you.
-AI models like OpenAI, Claude, and Gemini are built right in (no API keys required), and so are human-in-the-loop approvals so you can review what the AI produces before it goes anywhere.
+AI models from OpenAI, Anthropic, and Google are built right in with no API keys required.
+And human-in-the-loop approvals are available on every plan, so you can review what the AI produces before it goes anywhere.

 Here's how they stack up across the criteria that matter most right now.